THE POWER OF GRATITUDE

 HOW TO PRACTICE GRATITUDE

-BUT why when It's abundant, free and a very valuable fuel that nourishes our inner world.
+But why when It's abundant, accessible, and a precious fuel that nourishes our inner world?

 If you cannot feel gratitude just yet, that's ok.
 Some people need to start with a lower emotion, especially if been unable to feel much emotion aka been in a state of apathy for a while.